RownakM/placeprep/README.md

 This project is made for **Google Cloud Career Practitioner Program 2022** and hosted using *Google Cloud*

-*This project is made uder the leadership of Debodeep Ghosal (Google Cloud Lead GDSC TIU)*
+*This project is made uder the leadership of **Debodeep Ghosal (Google Cloud Lead GDSC TIU)** with Debosmita Bhattacharjee, Gourav Ghosal & Rownak Mazumder.*